liftbridge-io/liftbridge/documentation/concepts.md

 message to the log.
 A message is committed to the log once it has been replicated to the partition's
 [in-sync replica set (ISR)](#in-sync-replica-set-isr). [@Tyler: what happens when replication fails?
-Do we loose the event?]
+Do we lose the event?]

 Consumers read committed messages from the log through a subscription on the partition.
 They can read back from the log at any arbitrary position, or